nzlosh/st2docs/docs/source/install/system_requirements.rst

 .. note::

-  Please note that only 64-bit architecture is supported.
+  Please note that only the x86 64-bit architecture is supported.

 +-----------------------------------------------------------------------------------------------------------+-------------------------------------------------------------------------------------------+---------------------------------------------------------------------------------------------------------------+